-Higher HIV risk in black gay men linked to partner choice, risk perceptionMay 2nd, 2011 in HIV & AIDS /
+Higher HIV risk in black gay men linked to partner choice, risk perceptionMay 2, 2011 in Medicine & Health / HIV & AIDS

 Young black men who have sex with men (MSM) get infected with HIV nearly five times more often than MSM from other races, even though they don't have more unprotected sex.